W427697/Discord-/MIGRATION.md

 During the 7.0 dev cycle we will be updating this section with useful resources as we run across them.

-#### Modern ESM / IE11 support discontinued

-SB7.0 compiles to modern ESM, meaning that IE11 is no longer supported.
-Over the course of the 7.0 dev cycle we will create recommendations for users who still require IE support.

 #### Framework field mandatory

 In 6.4 we introduced a new `main.js` field called [`framework`](#mainjs-framework-field).
 Starting in 7.0, this field is mandatory.